morph-l2/morph-doc/docs/build-on-morph/build-on-morph/2-development-setup.md

 ## Step 3: Acquire Ether

-To start building on Morph, you may need to acquire some testnet ETH.
-Use faucet to acquire Sepolia Ether.
-And then you can bridge the test Ethereum Ether to Morph testnet.
+To start building on Morph, you may need some testnet ETH.
+Use a faucet to acquire Sepolia Ether,  then bridge the test Ethereum Ether to the Morph testnet.

-Each faucet has its own rules and requirements, so you may need to try a few before you find one that works for you.
+Each faucet has its own rules and requirements, so you may need to try a few before finding one that works for you.

-Here are a few Sepolia faucet apps:
+Here are some Sepolia faucet apps:

 - **[https://sepoliafaucet.com](https://sepoliafaucet.com//)**
 - **[https://sepolia-faucet.pk910.de](https://sepolia-faucet.pk910.de/)**